dm-cdb/Microchip/XC8/XC8-Xtal-ext.X/readme.md

  - the right capacitance load C1 & C2.<br>
  <br>
 Troubleshooting :<br>
-You can probe the oscillated signal with an oscilloscope probe at OSC2 pin (don't use OSC1 pin for this ; the internal oscilloscope probe capacitance will load to much the signal).
+You can probe the oscillated signal with an oscilloscope probe at OSC2 pin (don't use OSC1 pin for this ; the internal oscilloscope probe capacitance will load to much the signal).<br>
-At minimum use the x10 probe mode - x100 is recommended.
+At minimum use a x10 probe mode - x100 is recommended for minimal interference with the circuit.<br>
 Below, from Texas Instrument note, the effect of a RS resistor on the signal :<br>
 <br>